Spaniards Take To Streets To Block Home Evictions

-VELOSO: (Through translator) A judge came with the police to demand the keys to my home.
-But thanks to protesters and my neighbors, we all blocked the door and prevented them from entering.
-We stopped them twice, and I'm preparing for the third time.
+"A judge came with the police to demand the keys to my home," Veloso said.
+"But thanks to protesters and my neighbors, we all blocked the door and prevented them from entering.
+We stopped them twice, and I'm preparing for the third time."

-FRAYER: But she hopes there won't be one.
-Spain's cabinet is expected to vote Thursday on historic changes to the country's mortgage laws, designed to keep defaulters in their homes longer.
+But she hopes there won't be a third time.
+Things are looking up for homeowners here because Spain's Cabinet is expected to vote Thursday on historic changes to the country's mortgage laws, designed to keep defaulters in their homes longer.

-MELCHORITA GARCIA: (Through translator) I'm really scared.
-I'm so worried about what will happen and where I'll go if they take away my house and leave me in the street.
+"I'm really scared," Garcia says.
+"I'm so worried about what will happen and where I'll go if they take away my house and leave me in the street."

 Garcia hopes for relief under the new moratorium on evictions.
 She also lost her job, and her 14-year-old son, Miguel, has autism.
 She breaks down as she reads a letter from the boy, begging her loan officer to allow them to stay in their home.

-"I don't like to see my mother so sad, suffering without work, with all the people lined up outside the bank.
-It's very cold there.
+"I don't like to see my mother so sad, suffering without work, with all the people lined up outside the bank," the letter says.
+"It's very cold there.
 I hope you grant my wish.
 God will not abandon us.
-Sincerely, Miguel.
+Sincerely, Miguel."

-GAYLE ALLARD: You know, you walk away and you still owe money.
-You lose your house, but you still owe money to the bank which, you know, Americans, we would find that outrageous.
+"You walk away and you still owe money," Allard said.
+"You lose your house, but you still owe money to the bank — which Americans, you know, we would find that outrageous."

 Spanish lawmakers are reviewing that rule and others this week, in hopes of granting some relief to borrowers.